 For New Students

-This page presents helpful resources for new students at Georgetown Law, including 1L, LL.M., transfer students, and others new to campus.
+Following are helpful resources for new students at Georgetown Law, including 1L, LL.M., and transfer students, and others new to campus.

-For additional information, contact the Reference Desk in person (in the Williams Reading Room or on Wolff main floor), by phone at 202-662-9140 (Williams) or 202-662-4195 (Wolff), by e-mail to Williams Reference or Wolff Reference, or online via Chat with a Librarian.
+For additional information, contact the Reference Desk in person (in the Williams Reading Room or on Wolff lower level), by phone at 202-662-9140 (Williams) or 202-662-4195 (Wolff), by e-mail to Williams Reference or Wolff Reference, or online using Chat with a Librarian.